owulveryck/blog/content/post/hip-terraform-part-I.md

 [^1]: [hip definition on wikipedia](https://en.wikipedia.org/wiki/Hip_(slang))

 I have talked to some people about all this stuff and I feel that people are interested.
-Therefore I have setup a GitHub organisation and a GitHub project to centralize what I will do around that.
+Therefore, I have set up a GitHub organisation and a GitHub project to centralize what I will do around that.

 The project is called Nhite.